Adpetfem83/MechaCar_Statistical_Analysis/README.md

 * The variables that are most significant in the dataset which show a non-random effect on the MPG of the MechaCar are the **Vehicle Length** and the **Ground Clearance**.
 As indicated in the image above, a linear regression model run on these variables against figures for MPG, resulted in p-values of 2.6x10<sup>-12</sup> and 5.21x10<sup>-8</sup>, respectively.
 The intercept was also statistically significant, indicating that there are likely other factors, not included in our dataset, that have a strong impact on the MPG.
 * The above image shows the p-value to be 5.35x10<sup>-11</sup>, and is lower than the extreme level of significance, and therefore, the null hypothesis must be rejected.
 This means that the relationship between our variables and the miles per gallon is subject to more than random chance.
 * Although there are other factors that need to be considered, however, this model predict the mpg of the MechaCar prototype with some relative effectiveness.
-The r-squared value of 0.7149 indicates that the model is 71% accurate.
+The r-squared value of 0.7149 indicates that the model is 71% accurate (i.e how well the data fit the regression model)

 ### Deliverable 2 .........................................................................................................
 ### Summary Statistics on Suspension Coils